Key Takeaways:

 Los Angeles, California

-University of Southern California (USC) has been conducting marine science research for more than 100 years, the last 40 of which have been as part of the Sea Grant program.
-The university is set up well for research.
+The University of Southern California (USC) has been conducting marine science research for more than 100 years, with the last 40 years being part of the Sea Grant program.
+The university is well-equipped for research.
 It boasts a branch of the Wrigley Institute for Environmental Studies on both the main campus and nearby Catalina Island.
-Through the Institute, plus the funding and resources provided by the grant, USC is a power player in solving issues relating to commerce, recreation, and life in coastal regions of Southern California.
+Through the Institute, along with the funding and resources provided by the grant, USC is a key player in addressing issues related to commerce, recreation, and quality of life in coastal regions of Southern California.

 University of Virginia